 Sabrina Hersi Issa cares about living her values and keeping Black and brown people alive, well and thriving.
 She is an angel investor and human rights technologist committed to leveraging innovation as a tool to unlock opportunity and dignity for all.
 She does this through her work in technology, media and investments.

 Sabrina is a Race and Technology Fellow at Stanford University’s Digital Civil Society Lab.
 Sabrina leads Be Bold Media a global strategy and innovation agency that works with companies and organizations on strategic transformation initiatives, scaling teams, global growth, policy innovation and movement-building.
-The agency leads award-winning innovative work building digital, technology and media for healthcare, press freedom, humanitarian relief and refugee services and produces the Movement Security Summit, a digital security summit for movement technologists.
+The agency leads award-winning innovative work building digital infrastructure and produces the Movement Security Summit, a digital security summit for movement technologists.
 She organizes The People’s Iftar, a campaign to gather community and raise funds for grassroots organizations serving Muslim communities and Rights x Tech, a forum for technologists and activists.
 She is the VC-in-Residence at Pipeline Angels, an angel investing group dedicated to changing the face of angel investing.
-She created the Bold Prize
+She created the Bold Prize.

 She is an opinion contributor to MSNBC and NBC News on technology, power and human rights.
 Sabrina is the founder of Survivor Fund, a political fund focused on championing the rights of survivors of sexual violence and building political power for survivors.
-She’s a contributor to the new anthology Believe Me: How Trusting Women Can Change the World and co-author of the forthcoming report The Ecology of Ethical Technology.
+She’s a contributor to the new anthology Believe Me: How Trusting Women Can Change the World and co-author of the report Toward Ethical Technology: Framing Human Rights in the Future of Digital Innovation.

-Previously, Sabrina was an opinion writer for The Guardian, writing regularly on technology and human rights and her work has been featured in the Washington Post, USA Today, National Public Radio, Lifehacker, Refinery29, Stanford Social Innovation Review, The Nation, Colorlines, Levo League, Columbia Journalism Review and other outlets.
+Previously, Sabrina was an opinion writer for The Guardian, writing regularly on technology and human rights and her work has been featured in the Washington Post, USA Today, National Public Radio, Lifehacker, Refinery29, Stanford Social Innovation Review, The Nation, Columbia Journalism Review and other outlets.

-She has served on the board of directors of The Project for Middle East Democracy and NARAL Pro-Choice America and sits on the Advisory Boards of TechCongress and Run for Something.
-She is a term member of the Council on Foreign Relations.
+She has served on the board of directors of The Project for Middle East Democracy and Reproductive Freedom for All.
+She is a founding Advisory Council member for VOW for Girls and sits on the Advisory Boards of TechCongress and Run for Something.
+Sabrina is a term member of the Council on Foreign Relations.

 Sabrina is a graduate of Ohio State University where she studied International Relations & Diplomacy, Political Science and Women Studies.